geky/equeue/README.md

     struct slam slam;
     slam_create(&slam, &queue);

-    // dispatches events for all of the modules equeue_dispatch(&queue, -1);
+    // dispatches events from all of the modules equeue_dispatch(&queue, -1);
 }
 ```